ramachandran-lab/ML-MAGES/README.md

 # ML-MAGES

-This folder contains sample data and code for __*ML-MAGES*__: machine learning approaches for multivariate genetic association analyses with genes and effect size shrinkage.
+This folder contains sample data and code for __*ML-MAGES*: A machine learning framework for multivariate genetic association analyses with genes and effect size shrinkage__.

 Python 3.9.16 is used for implementing the method.
 A list of Python packages used for the implementation is included in the file `Python_packages.txt`.